 Developed in partnership between Victoria Hospice and Continuing Studies at the University of Victoria, and newly revised for 2023, the online Palliative Care Pharmacy micro-credential program enables pharmacists to acquire the specialized knowledge to support palliative care patients, family, health and community care nurses, and general practitioners.
 Topics covered include: the pharmacist’s role in a palliative care team; principles of pain management; use of opioids in palliative care; symptom management; deprescribing; drug-related adverse effects; and cancer-associated thrombosis.

 Expect to spend four to six hours per week in this program.
-Upon successful completion participants earn a professional development certificate.
+Upon successful completion participants earn a micro-certificate.

 - Flexible online learning: asynchronous format allows learners to continue working while studying